BirddWang/Summarization-LMs/README.md

 - cnndm_sumllm comes from the SumLLM.

 ### Working...
-BART-Standard.ipynb - mainly use for building the code GPT_generate_reference.ipynb - be used for trying things about gpt
+BRIO-Standard.ipynb

 ### complete code
-gpt_adjust.py - function to adjust the summary by openai model
+BART-Standard.ipynb - mainly use for building the code GPT_generate_reference.ipynb - be used for trying things about gpt gpt_adjust.py - function to adjust the summary by openai model